jason23g/jason23g/README.md

 ## About me 👋

-Hi i am jason, i am an undergraduate student in Electrical and Computer Engineering (ECE) department of Technical University of Crete (TUC).
-I am currently working on my diploma thesis in hardware security, my main fields of intereset lie on hardware,cybersecurity and computer networks.
-In addition i like participating in various CTF competitions and play challenges on CTF platforms.
-Furthermore i am open to contribute to open source projects related to FPGAs and embedded systems.
+Hi, I am jason, a graduate of the Electrical and Computer Engineering (ECE) department of Technical University of Crete (TUC).
+I work as a Hardware R&D engineer in the Computer Architecture and VLSI Systems (CARV) Laboratory of the Institute of Computer Science (ICS), FORTH.
+My diploma thesis was in hardware security, and my main fields of interest lie in hardware, embedded systems, cybersecurity, and cryptography.
+In addition, I like participating in various CTF competitions and playing challenges on CTF platforms.
+Furthermore, I am open to contributing to open-source projects related to FPGAs and embedded systems.

 <!--
 **jason23g/jason23g** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.